-A 100% web secure and open source information system construction platform to rapidly create questionnaires, investigations, surveillance applications and other health information systems.
-EpiConcept uses Voozanoo as its internal tool to create all of its customers' information systems.
-As an application server, Voozanoo is a platform certified by the ministry of health for hosting applications containing personal health data.
-EpiConcept first started using this tool in 2002 to create customised information systems and has been continually updating it.
-In 2009, EpiConcept made it available to use free of charge for health professionals.
+A 100% web-based secure and open source information system creation platform to rapidly construct health information systems.
+Epiconcept uses Voozanoo as its internal tool to create all of its customers' information systems.
+As an application server, Voozanoo was certified in 2012 by the ministry of health for hosting applications containing personal health data.
+Epiconcept first created this tool in 2002 to create customised information systems and has been continually updating and improving it.

-Voozanoo is available for free use by health professionals.
-You can create a free Voozanoo 3 account here.
-If you are not afraid to get a little bit technical (does not require any writing of code but does require a certain level of technical competence), you can create your own web relational database.
-What this means concretely is that you can create an information system with various input forms for various groups of users, set their roles and rights, and create data outputs in the form of lists or graphics with adjustable filters or export the information as a file to be used with analytical software such as Stata, Saas, R or Excel.
+With the help of one of our project managers, you can create an information system with various input forms for various groups of users, set their roles and rights, and create data outputs in the form of lists or graphics with adjustable filters or export the information as a file to be used with analytical software such as Stata, CSV or Excel.
 For simple single-table database construction for non-technical individuals, see Wepi.
 It is a basic, simple-to-use free community tool that does not require technical skills.

 Information system creation

 Natively, without any extra programming, Voozanoo has the required functions to make a broad range of information system types (disease surveillance, prevention and screening, laboratory management, research studies, medical records) .
 Shown below is a list and explanations of the subsystems within Voozanoo.
 The graphic for each represents the part (dark) which is ready to be used.
 The light colored part of the graphic represents use cases that need to be covered through specific developement by Epiconcept or through accompanyment/training.

 does some of the job Does all of the job

-The tables, the variables, pages for the variables and the 1-n relationships are the basic and most valuable job of Voozanoo.
-Importing of variables and dictionary tables from external CSV files is possible as well as translating the user's interface of the Voozanoo front-end itself.
+The tables, the variables, pages for the variables and the 1-n or n-n table relationships are the basic and most valuable job of Voozanoo.
+Importing of variables and dictionary tables from external CSV files is possible.

-If you merely need to create forms and tables without complex dependancies, Voozanoo will do what you need.
-If you have a work flow that has stipulations about stages of completion by different entities, milestones, and validation points that trigger other processes then this will need to be programmed specifically, and typically, programmed with an administrator's access to a fixed set of parameters that you as the project owner can manipulate without having to ask the Epiconcept project manager for intervention.
+If you merely need to create forms and tables with typical non-complex work flows, Voozanoo will do what you need.
+If you have a work flow that has stipulations about stages of completion by different entities, milestones, and validation points that trigger other processes, then this may well need to be programmed specifically for your project.
+Generally, custom programming for your application will include a set of parameters that you as the project owner can manipulate without having to ask the Epiconcept project manager for intervention.